 First Line Software is a premier provider of software engineering, software enablement, and digital transformation services.
 Headquartered in Cambridge, Massachusetts, the global staff of 400 technical experts serve clients across North America, Europe, Asia, and Australia.

-In response to the question “Do I automate my existing warehouse process or do I change my process altogether?”, Alexander Glazunov, Delivery Director, Logistics at First Line Software offers Logistics Business readers his exclusive thoughts.
+In response to the question “Do I automate my existing warehouse process or do I change my process altogether?”, our expert of the WMS team offers Logistics Business readers his exclusive thoughts.

 People are conservative by nature and changing the way we’ve been doing things never comes easily.
 This might especially be true in your company where the decision to automate your warehouse has been made.
-You’ve recognised the efficiencies that automation brings to your organisation, and demonstrated due diligence to the powers-that-be that the investment is sound.
-However, as much those reasons for automation makes sense, it’s still likely to come with its own set of challenges such as, HR issues, the financial expense, and the actual change to processes that automation brings with it.
+You’ve recognized the efficiencies that automation brings to your organization, and demonstrated due diligence to the powers-that-be that the investment is sound.
+However, as much as those reasons for automation make sense, it’s still likely to come with its own set of challenges such as, HR issues, the financial expense, and the actual change to processes that automation brings with it.

 It starts with the ever-difficult task of looking within your company to define your business processes.
 This comprehensive front-end business introspection combined with a careful WMS (Warehouse Management Solution) partner selection will help determine the optimal configuration of your space, and the necessary equipment to make it work.

 Statistically speaking, your warehouse is likely to be mostly manually operated; research shows that 80% of current warehouses are still manually operated with little to no supporting automation.
 Just 5% of existing warehouses are fully automated-meaning completely robotized.
 Therefore, people are the primary movers of goods and materials throughout the facility, perhaps with some equipment and systems to help the process along.